0% Capital Gains Tax Rate Really Exists

 0% Capital Gains Tax Rate

 Obviously, you do need to be in the bottom two tax brackets to take advantage of the 0% capital gains tax rate.
 However, if you are close, you may want to do some careful planning and maximize some income shifting and retirement contributions to take advantage of it.
-Even if you don’t qualify for the 0% capital gains tax, you will still get the lower 15% capital gains tax during 2010.
+Even if you don’t qualify for the 0% capital gains tax, you will still get the lower 15% capital gains tax.

-2011 Capital Gains Tax Rate
+2013 Capital Gains Tax Rate

 You can get my latest articles full of valuable tips and other information delivered directly to your email for free simply by entering your email address below.
 Your address will never be sold or used for spam and you can unsubscribe at any time.